thefloatingcity/Helios/README.md

 # TFCPlugin
-The main, core plugin developed for [The Floating City](https://thefloating.city), a unique Minecraft server where you can freely build with creative, but in a void world, unable to fly.
+The core, monolithic plugin for The Floating City.
+[The Floating City](https://thefloating.city) is a unique Minecraft server where you can freely build with creative, but in a void world, unable to fly.
 If that sounds interesting to you, consider giving the server a quick visit!